e2nIEE/pandapower/doc/opf/powermodels.rst

 7. Now install our interface `PandaModels.jl` by type :code:`add PandaModels` inside Julia package manager.

-7. You can then finally test if the PandaModels.jl interface works by navigating to your local pandapower test folder :code:`pandapower/pandapower/test/opf` folder and run :code:`python-jl test_powermodels.py` or :code:`pytest test_powermodels.py` if pytest is intalled.
+8. Finally, you can then test whether the PandaModels.jl interface works: Navigate to your local pandapower test folder :code:`pandapower/pandapower/test/opf` folder and run :code:`python-jl test_powermodels.py` or :code:`pytest test_powermodels.py` if pytest is intalled.
 If everything works there should be no error.

 Additional Solvers